 People suffering from addiction often fear telling family and friends.
 They’re ashamed of their behavior, or they fear the stigma associated with their disease.
 Friends and family members should support their loved one’s recovery and comfort them during their time of need.

+Building a strong system of support is vital to recovery.
 Sometimes the best support comes from someone with experience.
-Peer-run support groups exist for almost any addiction, including 12-step programs like marijuana anonymous, cocaine anonymous, gamblers anonymous, sexaholics anonymous and overeaters anonymous.
+Peer-run support groups exist for almost any addiction, including 12-step programs such as marijuana anonymous, cocaine anonymous, gamblers anonymous, sexaholics anonymous and overeaters anonymous.

 Alcoholics Anonymous is one of the largest support groups in the United States.
 As with most support groups, there is no cost to join.
 The only requirement is a willingness and conscious effort to achieve and maintain sobriety.